UK youth orchestra plays 'Ode to Joy' alone but together - KVIA

 UK youth orchestra plays ‘Ode to Joy’ alone but together

-LONDON (AP) — A nationwide lockdown isn’t stopping Britain’s National Youth Orchestra from making music — alone but together.
+LONDON (AP) — A nationwide lockdown didn’t stop Britain’s National Youth Orchestra from making music — alone but together.

 With the country in its fourth week of isolation to slow the spread of the new coronavirus, the collection of teenage musicians from across the U.K. can’t meet in person the way they usually do during school holidays.

-Members of the public are invited to join in with instruments or voices, and are being encouraged to post footage of their performances using the same hashtag.
+Members of the public across Britain joined in on myriad instruments — from violin and viola to saxophone, trombone and tuba — and posted footage of their performances on social media using the hashtag #NYOdetoJoy.
+In London, Anglican vicar Jeremy Fletcher gave his rendition on an electric guitar.

-The performance is being dedicated to health care staff, other essential workers and anyone who feels isolated in their home.
+The performance was dedicated to health care staff, other essential workers and anyone who feels isolated in their home.

-Violinist Kynan Walker, the 18-year-old orchestra leader, said “we want it to be a nationwide gesture of gratitude.”
+Violinist Kynan Walker, the 18-year-old orchestra leader, said the performance was intended as “a nationwide gesture of gratitude.”

 “Beethoven wanted this music to be a completely new innovation for classical music, but also a message to society in terms of uniting, and this overwhelming sense of joy,” he said.
 “So it’s been great for us to prepare something that seems so relevant to today — especially in the circumstances that we’re in right now.”